Magnus Sutor: Men's

 Sutor's first international men's event was as the German team's alternate at the 2021 European Curling Championships.
 The team, skipped by Totzek finished with a 3–6 record.
 The team also played in the Qualification event for the 2022 Olympics, but finished last with a 1–7 record.
 Sutor played in three games at the event as the alternate.

 Sutor was excluded from the German team at the 2022 World Men's Curling Championship, but was added as the team's second for the 2022 European Curling Championships.
 There, they finished with a 3–6 record, qualifying for the 2023 World Men's Curling Championship.
 At the Europeans, Sutor injured himself, and missed two games.

+Personal life

+Sutor currently lives in Munich and is a student.